 In fact, before Gillette shifted their focus on cartridges, they were the first to introduce it to the market when King Camp Gillette patented the world’s first doubled-edged razor in 1901 to meet the demand of men looking for a safer option than a cut-throat razor.

 And despite the odds, he and his business partner W.E.
 Nickerson were able to create the machinery needed to mass-produce the first disposable blade.

 This invention made Gillette a millionaire in just a few years after.

 Gillette was able to thrive as an independent company for over a century before Procter and Gamble purchased it in 2005.

 The innovative design makes it easy to replace the blade once it dulls.

-Watch any Gillette commercial and you’ll notice one thing –they that 5 blades are actually better than one.
+Watch any Gillette commercial, and you’ll notice one thing –they that 5 blades are actually better than one.

-Most of these adverts say the same thing.
-First blade pulls the hair for the second blade to cut and so on.
+The first blade pulls the hair for the second blade to cut and so on.
 By the time the fifth blade comes, your face will be as smooth as a baby’s skin.

 But scientific research has proven otherwise.
-Based on a study done by Donald Reim and Martin Reiger that they call the “Observations on the Cutting of Beard Hair” there is actually no hair pulling or bending when you slice facial hair with a sharp razor.
+Based on a study done by Donald Reim and Martin Reiger that they call the “Observations on the Cutting of Beard Hair,” there is actually no hair pulling or bending when you slice facial hair with a sharp razor.